-Unattended payment: A payment where the Payer who initiated the payment does not require a response.
+Unattended payment: A payment where the payer who initiated the payment does not require a response.
 Unattended payments are typically bulk payments.
+Existing products that are likely to fall into this category are FPS SOP and FDP, Bacs DD and DC and ICS.